Products and Services Privacy Policy

 To request details relating to your personal data retention, please use the contact details here.

-You have the following rights regarding the processing of your personal data, given to you through legislation:
+You have the following legal rights regarding the processing of your personal data:

 The right to be informed